 Communication patterns vary depending on age and location.
 After decades of intrusions into their personal lives and the prevalent threat of informants during the communist era (see History and Myth), some Romanians are suspicious of others' intentions.
 Romanians typically prefer direct conversation while holding little regard for privacy, though young Romanians may be more open than older generations.
-Romanians sometimes attempt to defuse the tension of an initial conversation through humor hand), sometimes accompanied by the action.
-Less formal verbal greetings include bună ziua (good day) and salut (hello).
-Handshakes are more common among men than women.
-Friends of both genders often kiss cheeks, although hugs are usually reserved for close friends and family.
+Romanians sometimes attempt to defuse the tension of an initial conversation through humor.